Sweden is more than the home of ABBA, Swedish meatballs, and Ikea.

-This post lists more than 25 things to do in Stockholm, including free things to do, nighttime activities, as well as family-friendly events.
+This post lists more than 25 things to do in Stockholm, including free things to do, nighttime activities, as well as family-friendly events that one can visit any time of year.

 1. Go to a Concert

-Throughout the year, many notable artists are attracted to Stockholm and there are usually at least a few notable music festivals as well.
+Throughout the year, notable musical artists are attracted to Stockholm and there are a number of music festivals as well.

 If you're interested in seeing a great concert, check the calendar at the following venues: